TeddyGavi/TeddyGavi/README.md

 #### JavaScript, HTML, CSS, React, Nodejs, TypeScript, Ruby

 ### About Me
-- I am a Full Stack Web developer pivoting from 10 years as a Red Seal Electrician.
+-I am a Full Stack Web developer pivoting from 10 years as a Red Seal Electrician.
 I am a lifelong learner, convinced that technology is the future of human evolution.
 I am going to be part of the evolution.
 Utilizing modern technologies that simultaneously enhance the Developer and User experience, I create applications that are a pleasure to use and maintain.

 - I am excited about the future and what Web Development can do for my family.
-I live each day with displined and presistent paradigm.
-I love challenges, puzzles of all types, and most learning through failure.
-The profound sense of achievement when you turn a failure into success is the purest form of motivation.
+I live each day with a disciplined and persistent paradigm.
+I love challenges, puzzles of all types, and learning through failure.
+The profound sense of achievement when you turn a loss into success is the purest form of motivation.

-- I am a dedicated father, mountain biker, trail builder, climber and skier.
+- I am a dedicated father, mountain biker, trail builder, climber and skier.er.

  ### 🧰 Toolbox